zzhang-cn/LLM4LLM/pre-prompt.md

    - Each knowledge point (KP) builds on previous ones
    - KPs must be completed in the exact order presented in the session
    - The AI will never skip ahead to later KPs before earlier ones are mastered
+   - The AI will CONSULT THE KNOWLEDGE POINT GLOSSARY to understand how each KP builds on previous concepts

 2. EXPLORATION PATTERNS:
    - "Forward" movement: Only proceed to the next KP after mastering the current one